 Social media is the most powerful tool to have when it comes to recruiting top talent, yet only 67% of organizations actually nurture potential candidates online.
 Job seekers are now relying on organic, employee-shared content through platforms like LinkedIn, TikTok, and Instagram to find their next gig instead of browsing through traditional job boards.
 In fact, 79% of job seekers make it a point to scope out a potential employer’s social media presence to ensure they’re trustworthy before submitting an application.
 An attractive, consistent, and engaging employer brand online is the key to attracting quality applicants.

 For recruiters, social media is the holy grail for alluring both active and passive candidates to open roles.
 As we mentioned before, job seekers love to see authentic employee stories and content.
 And what they love even more is knowing exactly who to reach out to when they see an opportunity they’re excited about.
 While your intention may only be to share an application link to your network, the outcome oftentimes ends up being so much more.
 85% of jobs are filled through networking, and social media is the perfect space for candidates to comfortably form connections with potential employers to express their interest.

-The recruiting landscape has changed drastically in the last few years, but one thing is for sure – social recruiting is here to stay and is vital for success moving forward.
+The recruiting landscape has changed drastically in the last few years, but one thing is certain – social recruiting is here to stay and vital for success moving forward.
 So how do we as recruiters create followers, passive and active pipelines of warm candidates who are ready to join you when your opening hits their social feeds?
-Here are a few tips from recruiters who have hired thousands of candidates throughout their careers specially on LinkedIn, Twitter, and Facebook.
+Here are a few tips from recruiters who have hired thousands of candidates throughout their careers, especially on LinkedIn, Twitter, and Facebook.

 - Is my profile completed with my photo?
 First impressions matter a lot to candidates.
 It’s like “dating.”
 Make sure your LinkedIn and Twitter profiles are fully complete and professionally written.
 Professional profile photos go a long way.